jasiozet/fable-feliz-template/README.md

-# Fable Minimal Snowpack App
+# Fable Feliz Feliz.DaisyUI Vite App

-This is a small Fable app project which uses [Snowpack](https://www.snowpack.dev/) so you can easily get started and add your own code progressively.
+This is a template Fable project for me which uses [Vite](https://fable.io/Fable.Lit/docs/hmr.html) so you can easily get started and add your own code progressively.

 ## Requirements